 RefWorks offers plugins for Microsoft Word and Google Docs that allow you to insert citations and footnotes from references in your RefWorks library.
 To install these add-ons, click on your name in the upper right-hand corner and select “Tools”.
-For instructions on using these tools, see:
+For more information, see Finding the right writing tool plugin.

 Can I create or modify citation styles?

 Yes, using the Citation Style Editor you can create custom output styles by adding a new style or modifying an existing style to suit your needs.
-For more information, see Creating or modifying citation styles using the citation style editor.
+For more information, see Managing citation styles.